David Dephy

 David Dephy (დავით დეფი, born June 21, 1968), also known as David Dephy Gogibedashvili, is a Georgian / American poet, novelist, essayist, performer, multimedia artist, painter, the founder of Poetry Orchestra and the poetic order Samcaully.
-He is the author of eight novels and seventeen collections of verse and three poetry bilingual audio albums with orchestra and electronic bands.
-Named as Literature Luminary by Bowery Poetry, Stellar Poet by Voices of Poetry, Incomparable Poet by Statorec, Brilliant Grace by Headline Poetry & Press and Extremely Unique Poetic Voice by Cultural Daily.
+He is the author of eight novels and seventeen collections of verse and three poetry audio albums with orchestra and electronic bands.
+Named as Literature Luminary by Bowery Poetry, Stellar Poet by Voices of Poetry, Incomparable Poet by Statorec, Brilliant Grace by Headline Poetry & Press, and Extremely Unique Poetic Voice by Cultural Daily.
 He lives and works in New York City, USA.

 Biography

 David Dephy was born in Tbilisi.
-He earned his undergraduate Master of Fine Art degree in 1992 from the Faculty of Architecture at the Tbilisi State Academy of Fine Arts.
+He earned his Master of Fine Arts degree in 1992 from the Faculty of Architecture at the Tbilisi State Academy of Fine Arts.
 He began his career working in print media, radio, and television, where he created the program მზეRA (Mze-Ra) for the Georgian television station Meore Archi.
-From 1995 to 2000 he worked in cinema, collaborating with internationally famous film directors Otar Ioseliani and Nana Jorjadze, among others.
+From 1995 to 2000, he worked in cinema, collaborating with internationally famous film directors Otar Ioseliani and Nana Jorjadze, among others.

-He was a leader of Disobedience Committee during the Rose Revolution in 2003 and during the Russian invasion of Georgia in 2008, he joined the army of volunteers and set up a Headquarters of Civil Solidarity under his famous slogan "Stop Russia."
+He was a leader of the Disobedience Committee during the Rose Revolution in 2003, and during the Russian invasion of Georgia in 2008, he joined the army of volunteers and set up a Headquarters of Civil Solidarity under his famous slogan "Stop Russia."